OpenBuildings/timestamped-migrations/README.md

 Dependencies
 ------------

-This module utilizes the built-in kohana minion module for it's command line interface.
+This module utilizes the built-in  [Kohana-minion](https://github.com/kohana/minion) for it's command line interface.
 The system is fairly decoupled from it though so you can easily implement this with other cli tools if you use something different.

 Options
 -------